Skip to content

 KeyLives inProtection

-Main passkeyHardware (Secure Enclave / TPM / Android Keystore), managed by JAW via keys.jaw.idHardware boundary; non-extractable; biometric per use
+Main passkeyHardware (Secure Enclave, TPM, Android Keystore), managed by JAW via keys.jaw.idHardware boundary, non-extractable, biometric per use

-Orchestrator keyPlaintext file at ~/.agensai/orchestrator.key, mode 0600File-system permissions; readable only by processes running as you
+Orchestrator keyPlaintext file at ~/.agensai/orchestrator.key, mode 0600File-system permissions, readable only by processes running as you

-Each child keyPlaintext file at ~/.agensai/agents/<name>.json, mode 0600Same
+Each agent's child keyPlaintext files at ~/.agensai/agents/<name>/, mode 0600Same

-Layer 2, On-chain bounds
+Layer 2: on-chain bounds

 WalletAuthorityBound